 A popular stop for backpacking in Costa Rica is Montezuma, a small hippy town with a long stretch of beautiful white-sand beaches.
 The town is located near Romelia Wildlife Reserve and is home to some great waterfalls, including the Montezuma Falls and El Chorro Waterfall.

-Montezuma is an essential beach in Costa Rica because it is one of the spots on Nicoya Peninsula that is known for turtle nesting.
+Montezuma is an essential beach in Costa Rica because it is one of the spots on the Nicoya Peninsula that is known for turtle nesting.
 You can volunteer at the Sea Turtle Volunteer ASVO and help keep these cute sea turtles from becoming extinct or poached.

-READ NEXT: Volunteering in Costa Rica
+READ NEXT: Sustainable Guide to Visiting Montezuma, Costa Rica

 Santa Teresa